 Now we have a few more sites that Dr. Stoppani has written for that we may be able to approach as well.
 Check out the gym-talk.com site.
 It is a review and not a site you would want to add to your list.
 You have to be discerning about who you reach out to so we included that one as an example.

-The more you reach out the better you’ll get a building relationships.
-The more relationships and articles you get published the more exposure you will get and the more business will grow.
+The more you reach out, the better you’ll get at building relationships.
+The more relationships and articles you get published the more exposure you will get, and the more your business will grow.
 This is especially important to help you grow your online personal training client list.

 It is all too often personal trainers don’t utilize their existing client base to upsell or to help expand their reach.
 One of the best ways to do this is through email, a form of direct response marketing.

-Consider this fact: email has nearly three times as many user accounts as Facebook and Twitter combined?
-That’s 2.9 billion.
+Consider this fact: email has nearly three times as many user accounts as Facebook and Twitter combined.
+That’s 8 billion accounts.

-Email is the most personal medium that exists and you know what, personal training is personal too.
-You develop relationships with your client based on their habits, diets and goals; email is a great way to connect with them with personalized messages, links to relevant articles or other business-related affairs.
+Email is one of the most personal mediums that exists, and you know what?
+Personal training is personal too.
+You develop relationships with your client based on their habits, diets, and goals; email is a great way to connect with them with personalized messages, links to relevant articles, or other business-related affairs.

 Plus there’s the fact that email will help stay top of mind.
 This means that the client you have who only comes in twice a month will still be thinking about you every week as you make it a point to send them emails that are catered to them or are helpful for your client base as a whole.

 Consider investing in a personal training client management software like gymGO or email software like Mail Chimp or Constant Contact to store all of your past and previous clients’ emails and to send out bulk emails with fitness and nutrition information that keeps them involved with your fitness philosophies and educates them on how to live healthier lives.